elm/compiler/installers/npm/README.md

 ## What is this package for?

-**For normal installs?
-No.** Use the instructions [here](https://guide.elm-lang.org/install/elm.html) instead.
+**For normal installs?** ❌ Use the instructions [here](https://guide.elm-lang.org/install/elm.html) instead.

-**For multiple versions?
-Yes.** People using Elm at work may use different versions of Elm in different projects.
+**For multiple versions?** ✅ People using Elm at work may use different versions of Elm in different projects.
 They can run `npm install elm@latest-0.19.1` in each project and use the binary at `./node_modules/.bin/elm` for compilation.

-**For continuous integration?
-Maybe.** It is possible to download binaries directly from GitHub with a script like [this](https://github.com/elm/compiler/blob/master/installers/linux/README.md) which is strictly more reliable than going through `npm`.
-Even better is to host the binaries such that you are not downloading from external services on each build.
+**For continuous integration?** ⚠️ This works fine, but there may be better options:

+1. You can download `elm` directly from GitHub with [this script](https://github.com/elm/compiler/blob/master/installers/linux/README.md).
+This is all the `npm` installer does, but with extra HTTP requests to `npmjs.com` servers, making it slower and adding more failure points.
+2. Many continuous integration have ways to cache files ([example](https://docs.travis-ci.com/user/caching/)) to make builds faster and more reliable.

 <br/>